 Ask For Help

 Similarly, asking people you trust to watch the baby while you nap isn’t the only thing you can get help for.
 Reach out to loved ones to help you with other household necessities such as grocery shopping or helping you clean your home.
 These can also help tremendously to increase your snoozing potential.
+I also recommend buying groceries online at an online grocery brand and have it delivered right to your doorstep.

 Practice De-Stressing Activities